Discovering the Wonders of Black Garlic

 When black garlic became popular, marketing jumped on the “fermented superfood” trend.
 The wellness industry linked it to gut health, kombucha, kimchi, and other fermented products.

-The truth?
-Any fermentation is minimal.
-The real magic is heat over time driving the Maillard reaction.
+But here’s the truth: any fermentation is minimal.
+The real magic lies in the heat applied over time, driving the Maillard reaction.
 Black garlic is flavour alchemy, not fermentation.

-The Maillard reaction happens when amino acids react with sugars under heat, creating:
+The Maillard reaction occurs when amino acids react with sugars under heat.
+This creates:

 Umami and aroma

-In black garlic, this reaction stretches over weeks, softening the cloves and producing that signature jammy sweetness without the sharp bite of raw garlic.
+In black garlic, this reaction stretches over weeks.
+It softens the cloves and produces that signature jammy sweetness without the sharp bite of raw garlic.

 “Maillard is the same magic that gives steak its crust and onions their sweetness.”